Technical Deep Dive

 Image backups have the added benefit of running incrementally.
 This means the jobs are quick and the backups use minimal space.
 You can also choose to include only selected volumes in your backup.

-There are many situation where this type of backup is recommended.
+There are many situations where this type of backup is recommended.

 1. When you need fast recovery for an entire system.